EXXETA/wordpress-plugin-donations/README.md

 Your working directory inside the container is `/var/www/html`.
 * Use the `wp` command as documented [here](https://wp-cli.org), e.g. to enable/disable the current plugin type `wp plugin toggle donations-plugin`
-* To run the unit tests, cd into `donations-plugin` and execute `./vendor/phpunit/phpunit/phpunit test`
+* To run **unit tests**, cd into `donations-plugin` and execute `./vendor/phpunit/phpunit/phpunit test`

 ## Development

 ### Run shop on your local machine
-* Install *docker* and *docker-compose* locally [Docker get started](https://www.docker.com/get-started)
-* This project uses a custom wordpress image with predefined plugins, themes etc.
+* This project uses a custom docker wordpress image with predefined plugins, themes etc.
-* Build the development wordpress container with `docker-compose build`
+* Build the development container with `docker-compose build`
 * Open root directory in cmd and run command `docker-compose up -d --remove-orphans`.
 Consider using `--force-recreate` in some cases.
-* Note that after 10 seconds the wordpress setup routine starts inside the wordpress container.
+* Note that after 10 seconds the wordpress setup routine starts inside the wordpress container, which is defined in `wp-entrypoint.sh`.
-* Check if container is running `docker container ls` or `docker ps`
+* Check if container is running `docker container ls` or `docker ps`.
 * Start shop via web browser [http://127.0.0.1:8000](http://127.0.0.1:8000).
 Append `/wp-admin` to URL for backend access.
 * Be sure to run the WooCommerce plugin setup wizard once logged in.
 Note that we do not use the Jetpack Plugin yet.